KalebKE/FSensor/documentation/ROTATION_SENSOR.md

 ## Kalman Gyroscope Sensor

-[Gyroscope Sensor Useage](/documentation/KALMAN_GYROSCOPE_SENSOR.md) -> A calibrated, sensor fusion backed estimation of the devices orientation.
+[Kalman Gyroscope Sensor Useage](/documentation/KALMAN_GYROSCOPE_SENSOR.md) -> A calibrated, sensor fusion backed estimation of the devices orientation.
 Uses a Kalman filter in conjunction with the acceleration, magnetic and gyroscope sensors.